FinalTheory/niux2_lazyload_helper/README.md

 * move attribute `src` to attribute `data-original`.
 * add attributes:
     * data-height: real height of the image file, in px.
+    * width: real width of the image file, in px.
-    * width and data-width: real width of the image file, in px.
+    * data-width: real width of the image file, in px.

 ## Requirements